FC

 Before the Meeting

-The Producer is responsible for the following, but may be delegated to a 2nd AD if one is assigned to pre-pro.
+The Producer is responsible for the following, but may be delegated to an AD if one is assigned to pre-pro.

 • Post the latest draft of the script to the show’s Teams channel.